Join TAM Council

 Nominations and Elections to Council

 Section 1.
 The Nominating Committee, not to exceed five members, shall consist of the immediate Past-President as chair, at least one outgoing Councilmember not eligible for re-election, and representatives from the general membership of the Association.
-The general membership representatives shall be appointed by the Council at the first Council meeting following the Annual meeting.
-The Nominating Committee shall report recommended candidates for Councilors-at-Large and Officers to the Council no later than three months prior to the start date of the terms to be filled by the nominees (e.g., if the nominees are standing for election for terms to begin on March 1, then the Nominating Committee shall report the slate no later than December 1 of the prior year.
+The general membership representatives shall be recommended by the Council at the first Council meeting following the Annual meeting.
+The Nominating Committee shall present the slate of candidates for Officers and Councilors-at-Large to the Council at the 3rd Quarter Council meeting, or no later than three months prior to the start date of the terms to be filled by nominees (e.g., if the nominees are standing for election for terms that begin on March 1, then the Nominating Committee shall report the slate no later than December 1 of the previous year).

 Section 2.
-The Nominating Committee’s slate shall make every attempt to develop a slate of nominees for Officers and Councilors-at-Large which represents various institutions, disciplines, geographic, and ethnic diversity.
+The Nominating Committee’s slate shall develop a slate of nominees for Officers and Councilors-at-Large which represents the diversity of its member institutions, disciplines, identities, and regions.

 Section 4.
-The Nominating Committee’s slate shall provide at least one candidate for each vacant Officer’s position.
+The Nominating Committee’s slate shall provide one candidate for each vacant Officer’s position.

 Section 5.
-Election of Officers and Councilors-at-Large shall be by printed or electronic ballot distributed or made available to the membership no later than two months prior to the start date of the terms to be filled by the nominees (e.g., if the nominees are standing for election for terms to begin on March 1, 2012, then ballots shall be distributed or made available no later than January 1, 2012).
-The requirement to distribute ballots or make ballots available to membership may be met by (1) mailing printed ballots or (2) posting the ballots on the Association website and sending electronic notices to all known e-mail addresses in the Association membership records.
-The President shall appoint a Teller Committee of no less than three individual members in good standing of the Association, none of whom is a candidate for election.
+Election of Officers and Councilors-at-Large shall be by by digital ballot.
+Announcements of the Slate to be voted upon will be made no later than two months prior to the start date of the terms to be filled by nominees (e.g., if the nominees are standing for election for terms to begin on March 1, then the announcement of the Slate shall be made available no later than January 1 of the same year).
+Ballots and the portal for digital voting for the Slate will be sent to members and open for receiving votes no later than 30 days prior to March 1.
+The requirement to distribute ballots or make ballots available to membership may be met by (1) mailing printed ballots of (2) posting the ballots on the Association website and sending electronic notices to all known e-mail addresses in the Association membership records.
+Each individual member will have one vote; each institutional member will have one vote.
+The president shall appoint a Teller Commitee of no less than three individual members in good standing of the Association, none of whom is a candidate for election.
 The Teller Committee shall compute the results.
-The results shall be reported to the membership either by mail or electronically.
-The Officers and Councilors-at- Large shall take office on March 1.
+The results shall be reported to the membership digitally through the TAM webiste, newsletters, and social media posts.
+New Officers and Councilors-at-Large shall take office on March 1.

 Section 1.
-There shall be the following standing committees of the Association: Nominating, Long Range Initiatives, Membership, Development, and Annual Meeting Program Committee.
+There shall be the following standing committees of the Association: Nominating, Long Range Initiatives, Membership, Development, Annual Meeting Program, and IDEA (Inclusivity, Diversity, Equity, and Accessibility).

 Section 2.
 The chair of each standing committee shall be voting members of the Council and shall be appointed to the chair by the President, except for the Officers of affinity, regional organizations, and those committees as defined in the TAM By-laws, Article III, Section 3, and Article VII, Sections 2, 3, and 4.
 The President shall charge each committee with its specific duties.